The algorithm behind the square root routine

 There is a deeper explanation of this exact routine here, though I have to say it makes my head spin more than a little:

-Definitely one for the "must study later" pile...
+This algorithm is definitely one for the "must study later" pile...